KxSystems/docs/docs/ml/toolkit/utilities/preproc.md

 	`a`b`c!0 1 2
 	```

-	The predict functionality is contained within the `predict` key.
+	The transform functionality is contained within the `transform` key.
 The function takes the following as inputs:

 	- `data` is a list of any type to be encoded